junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Out!
 Out!!"
 The Doctor dashes to the door, pulling it wide, urging all of them out.
 In his hand, there is a fire extinguisher.

 Dean and Amy rush out of the door, Cas follows closely after them.
-The Doctor yells at the control panel: "Extractor fans on!!"
+The Doctor yells at the control: "Extractor fans on!!"
 The loud noise of fans rumbles to life on his command.

-"What the hell is that?"
+"What the hell was that?"
 Dean demands, stumbling out, coughing violently because of the smoke, catching himself on the knees.
 Cas hurries toward him, whispering to ask if he's hurt, and Dean waves him off because he's fine.

 "1938, we just bounced off it."
 The Doctor pokes his head out of a blue box, white foams and dark smoke flying in and out of the opened door.